Harry2166/cube-timer-sveltekit/README.md

-# Harry2166's Rubiks Cube Timer in SvelteKit
+# Harry2166's Rubik's Cube Timer in SvelteKit
 A Rubik's Cube time built in SvelteKit hosted in Vercel and Supabase.
 It uses Svelte's Flowbite component library for its frontend.

 This project is a Rubik's Cube timer that supports the following features: